 We got this Activity Table from Skip Hop earlier in the year, and we love how it converts from a bouncer to a play area and even a sleek homework table for our older kids.
 The things that have really stood the test of time, though, are the Reversible Waterproof Play Mat and the Kids Chairs.

 A Portable Noise Machine

 Sure, a lot of families have a noise machine.
 But a simple, portable one that can double as a bluetooth speaker?
 That's a win for any crew – especially one on the go.
 The Sound Oasis is multi-purpose for the whole family.
 When we're at home, I even use this speaker on my desk to drown out the household noise.

 Work up a sweat while you work on those emails.
 Well, you won't really get sweaty, but this combination cycle desk and standing desk from Flexispot helps you keep your muscles moving to counteract the effects of working in an office all day.
 Multitasking for the win!
 I plopped this across the room from my desk, and I find myself wandering off to this corner more often than perching at my traditional desk.

 This Video Game Thing

-We gave our kids the Nintendo Switch last year, and we're following that up by asking Santa for Nintendo Labo kits this year.
+We gave our kids the Nintendo Switch last year, and we're following that up by asking Santa for Nintendo Labo kits this year (and by “asking Santa,” we mean “calling up our sponsor Nintendo who happily sent us some samples to play with”).
 These DIY kits let kids make, play and discover with pre-cut cardboard sheets that take learning opportunities off the screen and into the real world.

 A Pillow that Doubles as an Imagination Station